neondatabase/website/content/docs/guides/vercel.md

 - A [Vercel account](https://vercel.com).
 - A Vercel project.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.
 - The integration sets the `PGHOST`, `PGUSER`, `PGDATABASE`, `PGPASSWORD`, and `DATABASE_URL` environment variables for your Vercel production, development, and preview environments.
 Ensure that these variables do not already exist in your Vercel project settings.
-See [Troubleshoot connection issues](#troubleshoot-connection-issues) for more information.
+For more information, see [Troubleshoot connection issues](#troubleshoot-connection-issues).

 To add the integration: